regro-cf-autotick-bot/pennylane-feedstock/README.md

 conda config --set channel_priority strict
 ```

-Once the `conda-forge` channel has been enabled, `pennylane` can be installed with `conda`:
+Once the `conda-forge` channel has been enabled, `pennylane, pennylane-core, pennylane-lightning-core` can be installed with `conda`:

 ```
-conda install pennylane
+conda install pennylane pennylane-core pennylane-lightning-core
 ```

 or with `mamba`:

 ```
-mamba install pennylane
+mamba install pennylane pennylane-core pennylane-lightning-core
 ```

 It is possible to list all of the versions of `pennylane` available on your platform with `conda`: